 UNITY National CHW Conference

-Unity is an annual national conference for and about community health workers, hosted by The Center for Sustainable Health Outreach (CSHO) at The University of Southern Mississippi.
+Unity is an annual national conference for and about community health workers.
 Consider attending to learn about the latest issues impacting community health workers and to network with community health workers and community health worker program administrators from across the United States.

 American Public Health Association’s Annual Meeting